-Government loans are a way to help fund your university education.
+Government loans are a great way to help finance your university education.
 The Federal Government’s website, CanLearn.ca offers an overview of education planning for students within and outside of Ontario.

 Canadian Citizens, Permanent Residents or Protected Persons who meet Ontario’s residency requirement and are planning to enroll in an approved undergraduate, Divinity College, graduate, MBA or School of Medicine program in at least 60% of a full course load (per term) at McMaster are eligible to apply for OSAP.
 Students with permanent disabilities who meet the above criteria are eligible to apply if they are planning to enroll in an approved program in at least 40% of a full course load (per term).

-All students should apply by June 15, 2017 (the application opens in April each year) if they wish to use OSAP towards their tuition and would like the funding available at the start of their study period.
+All students should apply by their application by June 30 if they wish to use OSAP towards their tuition and would like to receive the funding by McMaster’s fee payment deadline in September.

 When you complete the OSAP application, you are applying for the one academic year.
 Entitlement is the amount of your OSAP loan as calculated by the Ministry using the information you provided on your application.
 Please remember that your application will be reassessed and the amount of your loan may change if your circumstances change.
 In addition, the income information that you and your family provided will be verified with information reported to the Canada Revenue Agency.